 Lots of different organisms bite humans, and much of the time their bites produce lesions on our skin.
 Sometimes the bites are witnessed, sometimes not.
 Most flea bites, and many bites caused by other organisms, are immediately felt at the time the bite event takes place.
 A flea bite, for example, is usually felt and the offending flea is usually seen where it is biting the skin.
 Later, when the bite wound itches, turns red, and produces a raised wheal, the bitten person normally remembers what caused the wound.

 By comparison, many other organisms bite stealthily.
 The saliva and other secretions associated with the biting apparatus of bed bugs, some mosquitoes, certain mites including chiggers, and a host of other bloodsucking organisms are laced with anesthetizing agents.
 Those agents block signals from nerves and pressure/pain/injury detecting structures in the bitten person’s skin, and prevent alarm signals from reaching the brain.
-When a reddened, itchy bump pops up later on (chigger bites, for example, may not show up until three days after exposure), only then does one become aware that the earlier bite event occurred.
+When a reddened, itchy bump pops up later on (chigger bite lesions, for example, typically do not show up until three days or more after exposure to them), only then does one become aware that the earlier bite event occurred.
 Then, the first thought that comes to most people is “What bit me?”

 The natural association between skin lesions and biting events is imprinted on our minds early in life, and is reinforced by a string of life experiences that accumulate as we pass from infancy into adulthood and beyond.
 Many children and most adults presume that any reddened, raised, itchy lesion found on their skin whose cause is not immediately obvious must have resulted from a “bite.”
 When such lesions occur, and we worry that more bites will come, our focus is on finding and eradicating the offending biter.
 So, we marshal whatever investigatory equipment is at hand, apply the cognitive thought processes we’ve developed at that stage in our lives, and — usually somewhere along the way — call out our pest management provider.

 Skin Lesions sans Bites…